UCAS code: V100

 To be considered for an offer of a place all applicants must meet the following requirements:

 - SQA Highers: ABBB by end of S5 or ABBBB/AABB from S4-S6.
 BBB must be achieved in a single sitting by end of S5.
-National 5: English at Grade C and Mathematics or an approved science at Grade C.
+National 5: English at Grade C. (Revised 22/10/2018 to reflect that we no longer require Mathematics or an approved science.)

 We welcome applications from students studying a wide range of international qualifications.